 Rootine’s vitamins are shipped in single-serve sachet packets with the customers’ names on them, adding to the personalized feel of the product.

-Rootine is a newer personalized nutritional supplement manufacturer.
-They customize each product they ship to meet the unique needs of every individual customer.
-Rootine ships their product in single serve sachet packets with the customers name on it.
-In order to get your custom supplements formulated, Rootine requires customers fill out a basic health questionnaire.
+In order to get your custom supplements formulated, Rootine requires customers to fill out a basic health questionnaire.
 If possible they recommend sending in genetic data, like 23 and Me results, and blood work to best customize each supplement pack.
-The company has been featured on NBC and Forbes for their innovative technology and approach to the wellness industry.
+The company has been featured on NBC and Forbes for its innovative technology and approach to the wellness industry.

 Enhanced Nutrient Absorption

 Rootine aims to be one of the most effective multivitamin solutions on the market.
 One issue with many multivitamins is they are difficult to the body to absorb.
 Ingesting a lot of healthy vitamins and nutrients is useless if your body can’t absorb them.

 Rootine uses a unique microbead delivery system to increase nutrient absorption.

 They claim their research indicates microbeads enhance absorption in the gut by decreasing competition between the vitamins and minerals.

 Additionally the microbead technology produces a time release effect of the vitamins and minerals.
 Rootine’s website states absorption takes place over 12+ hours.